StreetSupport/gmhan/content/news-and-events/we-are-recruiting.md

 ---
 event: true
 title: We are recruiting!
+Apply to be the new Network Manager
 publishDate: 2024-07-30T08:47:22.926Z
 eventCard:
   name: We are recruiting!
+Apply to be the new Network Manager
-  location: Join us as the new GMHAN Network Manager
+  location: Come and work for the Homelessness Action Network
   date: Philippa Iwnicki
 content:
   body: >-